kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   $$
   is the cosmological equation of motion that describes the evolution of the Universe based on the current expansion rate $H_0$, the individual mass-energy densities $\Omega_i$, and the spatial curvature $K$.

-### Gravitational Instability and Growth of Structure
+### Gravitational Instability and the Growth of Structure

 - While the Universe on very large scales is both isotropic and homogeneous, the tiny temperature fluctuations seen in the cosmic microwave background reflect the dawn of structure formation in the early Universe.